afnog/sse/index.md

 ## Management

-Details for project management of the training
+Details for project management of the training.

 ### Editing this page